AMWA-TV/bcp-007-01/docs/Overview.md

 _(c) AMWA 2023, CC Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)_

-## About BCP-NMOS-NDI

-### What does it do?
- - Enables Registration, Discovery, and Connection Management of NDI Endpoints using the AMWA IS-04 and IS-05 NMOS Specifications.
- - Specifies the interaction of NMOS-enabled NDI nodes and non-NMOS nodes.

-### Why does it matter?
-- It allows NDI endpoints and gateways to integrate in an NMOS-managed control environment.

-### How does it work?
-- It specifies how NDI senders and receivers are defined within the scope of IS-04 and IS-05.
-- It specifies how connections can be made to non-NMOS NDI senders.
-- It defines the representation of muxed NDI flows of video, audio and metadata.

-# AMWA BCP-NMOS-NDI: NMOS with NDI

 ## Introduction
 NDI (Network Display Interface) is an IP transport and control technology created by Newtek, a division of VizRT.
 It includes definitions of encoding, transport and provides a full SDK to implement IP media transport.
 This document outlines how NDI devices can be managed through NMOS IS-04 and IS-05.